nus-cs2103-AY2021S2/ip/docs/README.md

    including `2021-01-13 13:40` (ISO-like format), `Jan 13` (American-style),
    `13 Jan` (British-style), `13/1/2021` (old school), etc.
    Description of exact parsing rules is in the Java documentation.
+1. Note, however, a bug in the `java.time.LocalDateTime` parser that matches invalid dates (e.g.
+   31 Feb) by mapping it to the nearest valid date.
+Make sure the dates you supply are correct in the first place!
 1. Options are prefixed with the `/` symbol.
 But this program also knows to parse dates containing `/`.
 1. Text boxes are especially allowed to be highlightable, in the off chance you want to copy it somewhere else...
 1. ...and exercise an undocumented `delete /all` nuclear option, but you'll never want to stop using